-The Bar Council has reserved places for children of Bar Association members across three centres operated by Guardian Early Learning Group.
+The Bar Council has reserved places for children and grandchildren of Bar Association members across two centres operated by Guardian Early Learning Group.
 The three centres are:

-- Martin Place Early Learning Centre, located at 39 Martin Place;
+- The Pavilion Early Learning Centre, located at 126 Philip Street;

 - Castlereagh Street Early Learning Centre, located at 9 Castlereagh Street; and

 - Little Steps Early Learning Centre, located at 1 Bligh Street

 All centres operate from 7:30am to 6:00pm.
 Once all reserved places have been filled, a waiting list will be created and places will be allocated as they become available.
 Members of the Bar Association are eligible to apply for the Childcare Benefit and the Childcare Rebate.
 Members of the Bar Association will also be able to request one or more casual days of care in the Sydney CBD on short notice.

 The Pavilion Early Learning Centre is located in the centre of Martin Place, 100 metres from Martin Place Station.
 Children at The Pavilion Early Learning Centre have open access to bright, custom-designed spaces, structures and experiences with plenty of room for growing, inquisitive and energetic bodies to play, relax and quietly explore.
 The daily rate is $160 per day.